 \subsubsection{Peak of SFR}

 Finally, we show the SFR peak, $\rm SFR_{max}$, in the bottom panel of Fig.~\ref{fig:ages}.
 The lookback time of the SFR peak, $t_{\rm SFR_{max}}$, follows a similar trend to that of $t_{50}$ (as shown in Fig.~\ref{fig:sfh-example}). $\rm SFR_{max}$ increases with galaxy mass, reflecting the stronger SF episodes required to assemble more stellar mass.
 The peak also decreases toward lower redshift, indicating that stellar mass can be built up more gradually over time, rather than through a single intense starburst as seen for MQGs selected at $z=4$.
 Observational results exhibit considerable scatter but generally follow a similar trend with selection redshift.
-Values in \citet{nanayakkara25} and \citet{baker25b} are quantitatively reproduced, suggesting that, although some galaxies may form and quench later, the strength of their starbursts is comparable.
+Values in \citet{nanayakkara25} and \citet{baker25b} are quantitatively reproduced, although the simulated values are systematically higher than the observational estimates.
+This difference is driven by the broader lookback-time bins used in observational reconstructions based on non-parametric SED fitting (see Fig.~\ref{fig:sfh}).
+We verify that adopting coarser time bins of $100\,\mathrm{Myr}$ (comparable to observational constraints) reduces the inferred $\rm SFR_{max}$ values.
 In addition, a fraction of galaxies experience very strong starbursts in L200m6 ($\rm SFR_{max}>300\, M_{\odot}\,\mathrm{yr^{-1}}$): 10\% at $z=2$, 14\% at $z=3$, 23\% at $z=4$, 27\% at $z=5$ (3 galaxies), and 50\% at $z=6$ (1 galaxy).
 This may point to an evolutionary link with highly star-forming galaxies.